stateset/stateset-corda/README.md

 ../gradlew.bat bootRun -x test (Windows) OR ../gradlew bootRun -x test

 ```
-The Carmen CRM Network API Swagger will be running at `http://localhost:8080/swagger-ui.html#/`
+The Stateset Network API Swagger will be running at `http://localhost:8080/swagger-ui.html#/`

 To change the name of your `organisation` or any other parameters, edit the `node.conf` file and repeat the above steps.